kadena-io/pact-model/doc/capabilities.md

 ## What is a capability?

-In the general sense, a **capability** is an unforgeable token provided with an API by the system.
-A file descriptor in UNIX is a classic example of a
+In the general sense, a **capability** is a means of granting the capability to perform some action from one part of a system to another.
-capability: only the kernel can produce them, and only certain things can be done with them.
-In this way, capabilities allow a system to grant functionality to users for specific use cases.

 ## Pact capabilities